 Contrary to popular wisdom, Elbrus is the highest point in Europe, not Mont Blanc, which stands at 4808m – almost a km lower than Elbrus.

 Elbrus represented the finale of a productive eight months where I had reached the highest points in South America, Europe and Africa.
-My expedition experience was starting to increase and, after the success of those three climbs, I felt I could see a feasible plan to get to Everest in a couple of years.
+My expedition experience was starting to increase and, after the success of those three climbs, I could see a feasible plan to get to Everest in a couple of years.

 That, however, was dependent upon my focus and whether I was willing to maintain the commitment required to make my 7 Summits dream a reality having started at university.